shivamzxzx/tektome_ocr/README.md

 # Mock OCR APIs

-This repository contains a set of APIs which mocks the OCR (Optical Character Recognition) process on documents, performs vector search, and managing file uploads.
-The APIs are built using Django-ninja, Celery, Redis, and integrated with OpenAI for text embeddings, and Pinecone for vector-based searches and storage.
+This repository contains a set of APIs which mocks the OCR (Optical Character Recognition) process on documents, performs vector search, and manage file uploads.
+These APIs are built using Django-ninja, Celery, Redis, and integrated with OpenAI for text embeddings, and Pinecone for vector-based searches and storage and AWS S3 for file storage.

 ## Token Generation Endpoint: